reactome/gsa-backend/testsuite/README.md

 Test Specification:
    'tests': [
        {
-           'name': Test name, # name of the test to run 'dataset': str, # name of the dataset to evaluate 'type': ["pathways", "fold_changes"] # whether to test number of pathways or fold changes 'value': numeric # The expected value
+           "name": "First test",
+           "dataset": "dataset_1",
+           "type": "pathways",
+           "value": 1234
        }
    ]
 ```

+The above test would evaluate whether the dataset "dataset_1" contains 1234 pathways.

+Any number of tests can be added to the request object.

+**Fields**:

+  * name: An arbitrary name of the test
+  * dataset: The dataset to evaluate
+  * type: "pathways" or "fold_changes" - evaluates the total number
+  * value: The expected value (ie total number of pathways or fold_changes)